Gossip (2000 American film): Plot

 On a Manhattan college campus, Derrick Webb, Travis, and Cathy Jones (referred to as simply "Jones") are students and roommates.
 Derrick and Jones share an attraction but have not acted on it.
-Travis is devoted to the wealthy Derrick, as he allows him to live rent-free in his apartment, allowing Derrick to focus on his art.
+Travis is devoted to the wealthy Derrick, as Derrick allows him to live rent-free in his apartment and focus on his art.
 They all take a Communications class with Professor Goodwin, in which the subject of gossip is brought up.
 As they enjoy telling lies, the three decide to start a rumor for their final paper and track the results.

 At a party, they run into Naomi Preston and her boyfriend, Beau Edson.
 Jones resents Naomi for her wealth, sense of entitlement, and for allegedly starting a rumor about Jones having slept with Goodwin.
 While in the bathroom, Derrick witnesses Beau and Naomi kissing in the adjacent room.
 Beau attempts to have sex with Naomi but is rejected; he leaves, and Naomi passes out.
 Derrick, Jones, and Travis agree to concoct a rumor that Naomi and Beau had sex.
 The rumor spreads across campus, changing quickly.
 Jones writes her paper while Travis turns the rumor into an art installation full of warped photos of Naomi.

 Eventually, Naomi hears the rumor herself.
 Beau denies it, but witnesses remember him seemingly celebrating with his friends.
 Since Naomi doesn't remember anything, she becomes convinced she was raped by Beau; under the encouragement of her friends, she reports it to the police.
 As a result, Beau is arrested.
 Jones feels remorse at the turns of events, but Derrick and Travis convince her to stay quiet.

 Jones goes to speak to Naomi and learns that she and Derrick went to the same high school.
 However, Naomi becomes upset at the mention of Derrick; conversely, Derrick claims not to know Naomi.
 Jones travels to their old high school and discovers that Derrick and Naomi were formerly a couple.
 A staff member tells her that Derek raped Naomi after she refused sex with him.